Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Validating Data and Methodology

 The consistency between the dispersion values we measure and the values reported in \citet{peterson23} suggests that our methodology is comparable for fits when using optical data or optical and NIR data.
 Our methodology is inferior for fits using only NIR photometry, and max\_model fits using $coYJH$ photometry, indicating that we would need to adapt our methodology if we were to collect $Y$- and $H$-band data like the DEHVILS team and produce NIR-only samples.
 The samples we produce using our own $J$-band data always include optical data.

-Given that our $P_{fit}$ cut was approximate, the samples are distinct from the one analysed in \citet{peterson23}.
+Our samples are distinct from the one analysed in \citet{peterson23}.
 However, the effects of a few mismatched SNe should be suppressed after bootstrap resampling the Hubble residuals.
-As in the DEHVILS analysis, we use 5,000 iterations and estimate the uncertainty of the dispersion with the standard deviation of resampled measurements.
+As in the DEHVILS analysis, for each sample we perform 5,000 iterations of randomly choosing 47 residuals with replacement.
+The dispersion values and uncertainties presented in Table \ref{tab:DEHVILS dispersion} are the averages and standard deviations of the values measured across the 5,000 iterations.